 32He walked in the way of Asa his father and didn’t turn aside from it, doing what was right in the eyes of Yahweh.

-33However the high places were not taken away, neither as yet had the people set their hearts to the God of their fathers.
+33However the local shrines were not taken away, nor as yet had the people set their hearts on the God of their fathers.

 35After this Jehoshaphat king of Judah joined himself with Ahaziah king of Israel, who acted very wickedly,

 36and he joined himself with him to make ships to go to Tarshish; and they made the ships in Ezion Geber.